THS Logo Text Black

 How to Take Care of a Tattoo in the Shower

-In regards to how to take care of a new tattoo, even something as routine as showering can become complicated.
+Even something as routine as showering can become complicated with a new tattoo.
 But worry not!
 With some guidance and precautionary measures, you can easily navigate through this.

 tattoo healing process